dbroy05/MyCallBlockerKT/README.md

-This app helps block any suspicious or spam calls.
+This app helps notify any suspicious and blocks any spam calls.